jerosanchez/BusMADCore/Doc/NearestStopsFeature.md

 #### Narrative #1

 > As an online user
-I want the app to load the nearest stops to my current location So I can choose a stop to see detailed information
+> I want the app to load the nearest stops to my location
+> So I can choose the stop that better fits my current needs

 Scenarios (acceptance criteria):